AndiEcker/AcuSihotInterfaces/README.md

 #### HotelLocationIds INI/config section

-This section are defining the location ids used by the client questionnaire service for to be included into the CSV file.
+This section are defining the location ids used by the client questionnaire service to be included into the CSV file.
 The variable name is the Sihot hotel id.
 Only the check-outs of hotels that have a location id defined will be exported/included in the CSV file.